Embedding strategies for business data - why generic models fall short

 - Chunk size matters more than most realize - Starting with 512 tokens and 50-100 token overlap provides the best balance between context and precision for most business data

-- Vector database choice depends on your scale - Pinecone for production at scale, Weaviate for hybrid search needs, Chroma for prototyping and smaller teams
+- Vector database choice depends on your scale - Pinecone for managed simplicity, Weaviate for hybrid search, Chroma for prototyping, Qdrant for complex filtering, Milvus/Zilliz for billion-scale enterprise

 - Fine-tuning delivers measurable gains - Companies see 7-41% improvement in retrieval accuracy with just 1,000-5,000 training examples from their specific domain